eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 This allows modifications to `DynamicType` to be performed without side effects.
 It also and facilitates the user's memory management duties.

 #### `is_compatible` function of `DynamicType`
-Any pair of `DynamicType`s can be checked for their mutual compatibility (note that A's compatibility with B does not imply that B is therefore compatible with A).
+Any pair of `DynamicType`s can be checked for their mutual compatibility.
 ```c++
 TypeConsistency consistency = tested_type.is_compatible(other_type);
 ```